aabalke33/app-mgmt-system/README.md

 Instruction: Run the MainApp.java file to being the application.
 From there you will be prompted with a login page.
 The default login is username "test", and password "test".

-Instruction A3F: The additional functionality of this program is the day/date report.
-This report allows you to filter appointments by date.
-Use the DatePicker at the top of the page to choose a date to filter the appointments by.

 ## Functionality
 ### Login Page